mart-org/mdl/README.md

 3. Repeat steps 1 and 2 in the "Publishing to npm" section.

-With React-dev-lib, you can build React libraries efficiently and focus on creating high-quality components without worrying about the initial project setup.
+With Mart-DL, you can build React libraries efficiently and focus on creating high-quality components without worrying about the initial project setup.
 This tool is ideal for developers who want to speed up their React library development process.

-## React-dev-lib repository
+## Mart-DL repository

-You can find the source code for this project at [React-dev-lib](https://github.com/jefferson-lopez-dev/react-dev-lib.git)
+You can find the source code for this project at [Mart-DL](https://github.com/jefferson-lopez-dev/mart-DL.git)

 Remember to replace `"your-user"` with your GitHub username and make sure you configure your project correctly before publishing it to npm.
 This is an example of a `README.md` file that you can customize to your needs.